 Position Title: Mental Health Clinician (Bilingual Spanish)

-Classification: Non-Exempt, Full Time
+Classification: Non-Exempt, Part Time (18 hours per week)

 Salary: $20.00 - $22.00 per hour; Commensurate with Experience